 |Result||Recommendation to the United Kingdom, as the mandatory Power for Palestine, and to all other Members of the United Nations the adoption and implementation, about the future government of Palestine, of the Plan of Partition with an Economic Union set out in the resolution|

 The Palestinian Arabs objected, amongst others about the division of “arable” land (pun not intended), but why?
 After all, the Jews had lived there too.
 Why not have two States, Jewish and Transjordan?
 While the UN agreed to the partition in 1948 (33 for, 13 against, 10 abstentions of a UN Assembly of 56 states.
-The USSR voted “for” just after the US!), war erupted between Jews and Arabs almost immediately.
+The USSR voted “for,” just after the US did!), war erupted between Jews and Arabs almost immediately.
 It has never ended despite many peace efforts.
 Reconciliation has proved almost impossible despite the vision of Anwar Sadat who went to Israel and concluded peace with Menachem Begin in 1977 and recognized Israel.
 (Jordan signed a peace agreement with Israël in 1994, see below.)

 One could say, that was Sadat’s “Mandela” moment.
-From that moment on, the Arab World could have settled their differences, but it did not happen.
+From that moment on, the Arab World could have settled their differences, but it did not.
 Other Arabs did not share Sadat’s vision.
 Egypt was even kicked out of the Arab League for some ten years!
 On June 6, 1981, fanatic Islamists killed Sadat – and a host of others – at a victory parade commemorating the time that Egypt won back the Sinai from Israel during the Yum Kippur war.
 (1973 -Yom Kippur is the Day of Atonement, the holiest day of the year in Judaism, which coincided at that time with the Muslim Ramadan).
 And where are we now in 2014?
 Another Palestinian-Israeli war, though this war is chiefly originated by a terrorist organization called Hamas that enforced its reign on the Palestinians in the Gaza strip after Israel relinquished it in 2005.
-In 2018, we have not progressed any further.
+In 2018 and now, we have not progressed any further.